Plan Your Visit

 Visitors are central to all that we do at Dorset Museum.

-We believe that, given the richness of our collection, the size of the Museum, and the quality of visitor experience we provide, our admission prices represent great value for money.
+Given the richness of our collection, the size of the Museum, and the quality of the visitor experience we offer, our admission prices represent great value for money.

 Type | Online | On the door |